Your Module/Course Development Timeline

 Data Check D: At the end of your course Read more about Data Check D

-- Administer the final GLE content questions (multiple choice and essays)
+- Administer the final GLE multiple choice questions

 - Direct students to complete the final attitudinal survey